GraphCLIP: Enhancing Transferability in Graph Foundation Models for Text-Attributed Graphs: Method

 Considering scalability, we employ a sampling function, random walk with restart sampler, to sample subgraphs \(\{G_n\}_{n=1}^{N}\) from a large graph.
 These subgraphs will be incorporated into our prompt template and designed instructions to enable LLMs to generate the corresponding graph summaries $\{S_n\}_{n=1}^{N}$.
-In this study, we utilize open LLM, Qwen2-72B~\cite{qwen2}, as the graph summary generator.
-Combining realistic unlabelled graph data, we generate and curate large-scale graph-summary pair data\footnote{https://github.com/ZhuYun97/GraphCLIP/summary/} which contains over 0.2B tokens across academic~\cite{tape,wang2020microsoft,yang2016revisiting}, e-commerce~\cite{ogb}, and social domains~\cite{graphadapter}.
+In this study, we utilize Qwen2-72B~\cite{qwen2} as the graph summary generator.
+Combining realistic unlabelled graph data, we generate and curate large-scale graph-summary pair data which contains over 0.2B tokens across academic~\cite{tape,wang2020microsoft,yang2016revisiting}, e-commerce~\cite{ogb}, and social domains~\cite{graphadapter}.
 For detailed instructions for graph summary generation, please refer to the Appendix~\ref{app:prompt}.